-While I was away in Byron Bay on retreat, I revisited my personal values.
-If you’ve never worked on your values, the best way to start is by creating a mind map.
-Grab a big sheet of paper and lots of coloured textas or pencils.
-These help you to connect with the creative part of yourself.
+While I was away in Byron Bay on retreat recently, I revisited my personal values.
+If you’ve never worked on your values, a fun way to define them is by creating a mind map.
+Grab a large sheet of paper and lots of coloured textas or pencils.
 Put on your favourite music and allow yourself plenty of uninterrupted time.
-You may even like to listen to a short guided meditation before you begin to put you in a relaxed and intuitive state of mind.
+You may like to listen to a guided meditation before you begin to make a connection with what really matters to you.

 What exactly are values?

-Add any other words that come into your mind
+Add any other words that come to mind

 Grouping your values

 It’s often helpful to group your values into around five categories to make them easier to remember in everyday life.
 For example, under the value of Integrity on my mind map, I added Honesty and Loyalty.
 Under Kindness, I added Patience and Fairness.